landrybutler/da2capstone/README.md

 - Finding the right data will be a challenge.
 There’s a lot of information out there and I’m not always sure what’s what.
 - Asking the best questions will be a challenge.
 I want to find the story in the data rather than try and prove a preceding conclusion.
 - How do I know when I’m done?
-- I’ll need to learn some new tools, such as CenPy or CARTOframes : to work with Census units such as Block Groups or Tracts, for more accurate delineation and comparison of areas.
+- I’ll need to learn some new tools, such as CenPy or CARTOframes, to work with Census units such as Block Groups or Tracts, for more accurate delineation and comparison of areas.

 ## Contributors
 - Landry Butler